3dem/emhub/docs/installation/scipion_install.rst

     source SCIPION_FOLDER/bashrc

-EMhub should also be available and ready to launch as in the previous way of installation.
+EMhub should also be available and ready to launch as it was in the previous installation method.

 Installing other EM programs ............................

-If we are installing EMhub with Scipion it is because we want to use some external CryoEM programs to run the on-the-fly processing.
-Following are some instructions to install the binaries and configure Scipion to use them.
+If we are installing EMhub with Scipion, it is because we want to use some external CryoEM programs to run on-the-fly processing.
+The following are some instructions to install the binaries and configure Scipion to use them.

 First, let's install the binaries of some of these packages and then update the configuration accordingly.
-In our case, binaries will be download/installed under ``SCIPION_FOLDER/EM`` and this path is referred as *$EM_ROOT* in the configuration
+In our case, binaries will be downloaded/installed under ``SCIPION_FOLDER/EM``, and this path is referred to as *$EM_ROOT* in the configuration
-file: ``SCIPION_FOLDER/config/scipion.conf``
+file: ``SCIPION_FOLDER/config/scipion.conf``.

-After programs installation and configuration to be used within Scipion, one can run some tests to check it is working fine.
+After program installation and configuration to be used within Scipion, one can run some tests to check if it is working fine.
 Most of these tests will download test data under the folder ``SCIPION_FOLDER/data/tests``.
-Each test dataset will only be download once if there are no changes on its files.
+Each test dataset will only be downloaded once if there are no changes to its files."

 Motioncor
 ~~~~~~~~~